mozilla/chromeless/static-files/md/dev-guide/xpi.md

       // CommonJS module loader.

-Note that our `packages` directory could actually contain more packages, too: this doesn't affect the generated XPI, however, because only packages cited as dependencies by `foo`'s `package.json` will ultimately be included in the XPI.
+Note that our `packages` directory could actually contain more packages, too.
+This doesn't affect the generated XPI, however, because only packages cited as dependencies by `foo`'s `package.json` will ultimately be included in the XPI.